-If you’ve got a furry friend, you probably have a love hate relationship with spring.
-Although it’s wonderful time to open the windows and put away your winter boots and coat, walking your dog can often be a muddy mess.
+If you’ve got a furry friend, you probably have a love-hate relationship with spring.
+Although it’s a wonderful time to open the windows and put away your winter boots and coat, walking your dog can often be a muddy mess.

 The professional cleaning experts at MOLLY MAID suggest trying these tips to help you and your pooch take a cleaner stride into spring: